 Are group bookings allowed?

-Due to our restricted visitor capacity, we are currently unable to accommodate group bookings of any kind.
-This also includes any private talks and tours of the collections.
+Due to our restricted visitor capacity, we are currently unable to accommodate group bookings, including any private talks and tours of the collections.
 Self-guided visits are available for school groups.

 What is available for schools?
 Can we book virtual visits?

 Are the library, archives and study rooms available again?

 We are opening different spaces within the museum in phases.
 The National Art Library is open on Tuesdays and Wednesdays, and the Prints and Drawings Study Room is open for individuals on Wednesdays and group visits on Thursdays.
 You can access our Explore the Collections database and explore our Archives online.

 Researchers are welcome to submit online enquiries, but please note that we do not currently have access to all our physical collections, so we may only be able to provide general advice.